 Internet of Things

-The all-smart technology encompassing the Internet of Things (IoT) is an inter-connected network of -devices, vehicles, appliances – embedded with sensors, software, network connectivity, and computer capability enabling these objects to collect, exchange, and act on data, – usually without human intervention.
+The Internet of Things (IoT) is an inter-connected network of -devices, vehicles, appliances – embedded with sensors, software, network connectivity, and computer capability enabling these objects to collect, exchange, and act on data, – usually without human intervention.

 Sensor technology is easy to install and experiences less resistance due to lower implementation costs and because benefits are immediately recognised.
 Big Dutchman’s DOL 53 is a sensor designed to measure ammonia, a frequent problem in many poultry houses.